Carding is the use of stolen credit or debit card information without authorization for making payments or for fraud.

 Carding is not just a niche corner of the dark web; it is a multi-billion-dollar global threat that affects everyone, from individual cardholders to multinational banks.

-With online transactions increasing, cybercriminal methods are becoming more advanced, and carding remains a significant threat in the cyber world.
+With online transactions on the rise, cybercriminal methods are becoming more advanced, and carding remains a significant threat in the cyber world.
 But while the problem is vast, the tools for defence are equally powerful.

-Awareness, strong digital hygiene, robust corporate security practices, and proactive law enforcement collaboration are all vital weapons in the fight against financial cybercrime.
+Awareness, strong digital hygiene, robust corporate security practices, and proactive collaboration with law enforcement are all vital weapons in the fight against financial cybercrime.

 Whether you are a consumer checking your bank statement or a business storing thousands of customer profiles, vigilance is no longer optional; it’s essential.